SymfonyCasts/symfony7/sfcasts/cascade.md

 The solution is to use something called "cascade persist".

 Scroll up to the `$starshipDroids` property, and find the `OneToMany`.
-Add a new option here called `cascade`.
+Add a new
+option: `cascade`.
 I'll type it in manually.
-Set it to an array with `persist` inside:
+Set it to an array with `persist` inside.

 We're setting up a sort of domino effect.
-If anyone saves this `starship`, we're going to cascade that save down to any attached relationships.
+If anyone persists this `starship`, we're going to cascade that persist down to any attached relationships.

 A word of caution though: use this power wisely.
 It makes your code